gayatribandaru/Music-Genre-Classification-Using-Machine-Learning-and-Deep-Learning-Models/README.md

 # 🎵 Music Genre Classification Using Machine Learning and Deep Learning Models

-This project was developed by Naga Gayatri Bandaru and Shaik Faiz Ahamed.
+This project was developed by **Naga Gayatri Bandaru** and **Shaik Faiz Ahamed**.
 It focuses on classifying music tracks into their respective genres using a combination of machine learning and deep learning techniques.
 The dataset used is the GTZAN Music Genre Dataset, which contains 10 distinct genres: Blues, Classical, Country, Disco, Hip-Hop, Jazz, Metal, Pop, Reggae, and Rock.

 ---